enthdegree/f100/readme.md

 <figure>
 <img src="./images/f100_top_cover_radial_pads.jpg" alt=“f100_top_cover_radial_pads.jpg" width="50%">
 <figcaption>
 <i>Figure 5b: F100 top cover FPC radial pads used for communicating button state to the body.
 Button depression is supposed to short each of those pads to a ground rail.
-Ground is electrically connected to some other exposed metal which is a more convenient measurement point. </i>
+Ground is electrically connected to some other exposed metal which is a more convenient measurement point.
+See repair manual page E 8 for full pinout. </i>
 </figcaption>
 </figure>